cmdavies10/constructor-word-guess/README.md

 ### OVERVIEW
 Hangman style command line interface application that challenges the player to correctly guess the US State by selecting a letter and completely filling out the blank tiles to complete the State's name.
-Each user wil have 10 guesses to get the correct State before losing the game.
+Each user is given 10 guesses to corrctly guess the State before losing the game.

 ### SCREENSHOTS
 ![Screenshot](https://github.com/cmdavies10/constructor-word-guess/blob/master/library/img/indiana_screenshot.png)